-- KRS 158.6453 requires writing portfolios/folders, consisting of samples of student work showing growth over time, to be maintained for each student.
-These folders will follow each student from grade to grade and to any school in which the student may enroll (K-12). - Pass at least two-thirds of eighth-grade courses taken, including language arts, mathematics, and social studies (state-assessed areas). - Score Apprentice level or higher on the following seventh-grade state assessments: - Reading assessment - Mathematics assessment or

-The student must demonstrate satisfactory progress in meeting assessment benchmarks through a school-designed intervention or a set of district-designed competency modules.
+- Pass at least two-thirds of eighth-grade courses taken, including language arts, mathematics, and social studies (state-assessed areas). - Score Apprentice level or higher on the following seventh-grade state assessments: - Reading assessment - Mathematics assessment or - The student must demonstrate satisfactory progress in meeting assessment benchmarks through school-designed interventions or a set of district-designated competency modules.
 Interventions shall be documented through the Intervention Tab on Infinite Campus.
 Students who do not meet the criteria above, either by scoring lower than Apprentice on one or more state assessments or by failing to demonstrate competency through modules or intervention methods, may be considered for a transitional promotion from eighth to ninth grade.